ryanmeinzer/CashClan/qa.md

 	a - transaction created
-	b - another buyer’s would-be matching offer does not override c - buyer unpublishes, transation is deleted and would-be matching offer is matched with new transaction
+	b - another buyer’s would-be matching offer does not override c - buyer unpublishes, transation is deleted and would-be matching offer is matched with new transaction d - upon transaction confirmation, transaction (1/2) is completed and potential duplicate transaction (2/2) is deleted